Active immunization

 Artificial active immunization is where the microbe is injected into the person before they are able to take it in naturally.
 The microbe is treated, so that it will not harm the infected person.
 Depending on the type of disease, this technique also works with dead microbes, parts of the microbe, or treated toxins from the microbe.
-A common example of this form of active immunization is vaccinations, which have led to several controversies in the past and even present regarding their safety.
+A common example of this form of active immunization is vaccinations.